JianyangZhang/Hot-Search-Terms/README.md

-This project firstly generates an n-gram library from training data, then builds a language model based on the generated n-gram library and stores the model to mySQL database.
+This project firstly generates an n-gram library from training data, then builds a language model based on the n-gram library and stores the model to mySQL database.
 This language model can be used to predict the words after a given word or phrase.

 **<h2>Search Engine Autocompletion:</h2>**<br/>